AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit6.md.txt

 - In Java, all arrays are dynamically allocated.
 - Primitives are stored in contiguous memory (consecutive memory locations).
-- Class objects are stored in a heap segment.
+- Objects are stored in a heap segment.
 - Java arrays are objects, so we can find the length of a given array using the object property `length`.
 - A Java array variable can also be declared like other variables with [] after the data type.
 - The variables in the array are ordered, and each has an index beginning with 0.